frame-lang/frame-docs/getting_started/basics.rst

 Frame variables do not require a type but the target language may.
 If a type is declared and is required or optional in the target language, Frame will generate it.
 Conversely, if a variable declaration does not have a type but one is required in the target langauge, Frame will generate `:<?>`.
-This will generate an error when the target language program is compiled.
+This type token is intended to generate an error when the target language program is compiled.

 .. _methods: